vstirbu/InstagramPlugin/README.md

 By [Vlad Stirbu](https://github.com/vstirbu).

-Adds ability to share the content of a canvas element to Instagram.
+Adds ability to share the content of a canvas element using the Instagram application for iOS and Android.

-### Installing the pluggin to your project
+### Installing the plugin to your project

-The simplest way to install the plugin is via the [pluginstall](http://github.com/alunny/pluginstall) tool.
+The simplest way to install the plugin is via the [plugman](https://github.com/imhotep/plugman) tool.

 If you prefer to install the plugin manually, copy the content of the src/ios folder in the Plugins directory and the content of the www folder in your www folder.
 Add the plugin to your Cordova.plist, in Plugins section: the key is ```Instagram``` and value is ```CDVInstagramPlugin```.